The Same-Day Funding Cutoff Nobody Tells You About

 Your Bank Statements Have to Be Perfect

-Four hard requirements.
+There are four hard requirements.
 Any one of these will get your statements rejected:

 Official PDF from the bank portal